 Hispanic Representation: 58%

-19. College of Mount Saint Vincent – Bronx, NY
+19. College of Mount Saint Vincent

 The College of Mount Saint Vincent has a one-of-a-kind nursing program with BSN and MSN degrees.
-Mount Saint Vincent is a private liberal arts school, and its nursing program is unique because it integrates a liberal arts approach into nursing education.
+Mount Saint Vincent is a private liberal arts school, and their nursing program is unique because it integrates a liberal arts approach into nursing education.
 Latino nurses and Latina nurses who want to get a well-rounded education in nursing school should consider applying to Mount Saint Vincent, as it is one of the few institutions to offer Hispanic nurses this opportunity.

 Mount Saint Vincent is known for its very low faculty-to-student ratio.
 It can be hard to find a nursing school in the New York City area that offers the same amount of personalized attention students can get at Mount Saint Vincent.
 This can help students from all backgrounds have a successful educational experience.
 Mount Saint Vincent’s nursing program is the most popular program at the College.